WordPress/gutenberg-license/README.md

 Running that script will download all the comments on each issue, allow the user to process each new comment individually (previously processed comments are skipped), and update the [`dual-license-responses.json`](data/dual-license-responses.json) file appropriately based on the user's input.

 This script will automatically run [`summarize-dual-license-responses.js`](scripts/summarize-dual-license-responses.js), which prints out some current status about the current status of the requests for consent and updates the [`status.md`](status.md) file.

-# Format of `dual-license-responses.json`

-The json has two top level nodes.
-The `claimedEmails` node includes an object in `claimedEmails.responses` for each email address that has contributed to Gutenberg's `trunk` branch (i.e., by being an author or coauther of a commit on that branch) but was not associated with any GitHub account.

-The `gitHubUserContributors` node includes an object in `gitHubUserContributors.responses` for each GitHub user who has contributed to Gutenberg's `trunk` branch.
-Once a grant or denial of consent is received for a particular contributor, the relevant `gitHubUserContributors.responses` object will be updated with a `consent` boolean, with `true` representing a grant of consent to dual-licensing the user's past contributions and `false` representing a denial of consent.
-If there is no `consent` field for a particular `gitHubUserContributions.responses` object, that means we have not received either a grant or denial of consent.

-When a relevant comment is noted for either the `claimedEmails` or `gitHubUserContributors`, information about that comment is recorded in the `comment` field on the relevant node.

 # How Was `dual-license-responses.json` Initialized?